-27 As at end of 2023, our net-zero targets covered 65% of all our AuM (incl.
-JVs), with targets set on listed corporate equity & debt, sovereign debt and real estate equity assets - for the time being real estate debt, infrastructure equity & debt, alternative credit, private debt, private markets funds of funds and other alternative asset classes (e.g., derivatives) are excluded from these targets.
+29 As at end of 2024, our net-zero targets covered 68% of all our AuM (incl.
+JVs, 77% excl.
+JVs), with targets set on listed corporate equity & debt, sovereign debt and real estate equity assets - for the time being real estate debt, infrastructure equity & debt, alternative credit, private markets funds of funds and other alternative asset classes (e.g., derivatives) are excluded from these targets.